Environment – Biodiversity

 Companies can implement programs to restore, regenerate, or compensate within or beyond their supply chains.
 Restoration primarily aims to return degraded ecosystems to their near-original natural state, while regenerative actions, which are mainly applied in working (productive) landscapes, aim to increase ecological integrity in providing nature’s contributions to people.

-This question seeks to understand if your company is taking action to restore, regenerate, or compensate for Nature impacts within or beyond your supply chain.
-Actions can include regenerative agriculture programs, protection, or restoration of natural habitats, and supporting nature-based solutions or conservation programs.
-Other actions to restore, regenerate, or compensate may include supporting individual species recovery plans, rewilding, regenerative agroecology, and rehabilitation of degraded habitat.
+This question seeks to understand if your company is taking direct action to restore, regenerate, or compensate for Nature impacts specifically in the areas where it operates or has significant impacts.
+This excludes general offsetting activities or actions taken in unrelated areas.
+Actions can include regenerative agriculture programs, protection, or restoration of natural habitats, and supporting nature-based solutions or conservation programs within the operational areas.
+Other actions to restore, regenerate, or compensate may include supporting individual species recovery plans, rewilding, regenerative agroecology, and rehabilitation of degraded habitat in the areas of operation or direct impact.

 Applicability: Brand, Brand and Retailer